 The quality of the application is crucial in our selection.
 We compile a short list on the basis of the evaluation process described above.
 However, we aim at having all genders represented as equally as possible in the final list of scholarship recipients.
 We also want to include as many of the eligible countries and Swedish universities as possible, provided there is sufficient number of strong applications.
 We also need to stay within our budget.
 We may therefore make an additional adjustment in the final selection process in order to achieve the distribution we are aiming for.
 We do not have any quotas for specific countries, fields of study, Swedish universities, etc.

-The competition for SISGP is very high.
+The competition for SI scholarships is high.
 We recommend that you also look for other scholarship opportunities from your government, from organisations in your country, or from Swedish universities.

 You should only submit the required documents listed below in your online scholarship application.
 We will not consider any other documents than the required ones.
 You must complete your application in English.
 Use our forms provided below and complete them according to the instructions both below and in the forms, or else your applications will be disqualified.
 Kindly note the length limitation for your answers and the documents.

 - A motivation letter: you must use the Visby Programme form for motivation letter 2020/2021.
 You need to fill out and upload the motivation letter as a PDF-file on the application portal during the application period.
 The form will be made available here by the end of January 2020.